pun111/ngu/README.md

  * Quicker boss sniping (quick-changing zones when boss not present)
  * Boosting inventory gear

+ Almost forgot tomention - setup your game window as you wish, click whichever items you want boosted. _BUT THEN DO NOT MOVE THE WINDOW_ while script is running, it will break the item boost item/crown locations.
+You can always reset by clicking stop or simply restarting the app.

  These two functions do not work together and are really basic, no health checking, no manual mode etc.
  I don't have specific plans to make this larger, although I may add features as I find them important to me.
 The first and easiest step would be to chain the boost functions with merge and boost, possibly some loot filtering